-- 1.6.1 At its meeting on 22 April 2015 the Partnership made the following progress: - It received a presentation on the proposals made through the Killingworth and Longbenton Sustainable Surface Water Management Project, a partnership project between North Tyneside Council, Northumbrian Water and The Environment Agency; - It noted the progress of the Flood Risk Implementation Plan which highlighted the major and minor projects that have been completed, or are work in progress, including flood protection proposals in Monkseaton, culvert replacements and drainage improvements in Shiremoor, culvert works in Wellfield, and co-ordinated work with Nexus to install a surface water culvert at Bywell Grove; and - It received a report on recent changes to planning policy, including the revised planning guidance and technical standards for Sustainable Urban Drainage Systems (SuDS) and the recently convened North East Combined Authority (NECA) SuDS Regional Working Group. - 1.6.2 A copy of the draft minutes from this meeting is attached at Appendix 1.
+- 1.5.2 The purpose of this report is for the Partnership to provide Cabinet with an update on progress, following its latest meeting on 15 July 2015. - 1.5.3 At its meeting on 15 July 2015 the Partnership made the following progress: - It received an update on the proposals made through the Killingworth and Longbenton Sustainable Surface Water Management Project, a partnership project between North Tyneside Council, Northumbrian Water and The Environment Agency; - It noted the progress of the Flood Risk Implementation Plan which provided spend profile information on the Flood Alleviation Scheme design and installation from 2013/14 through to 2017/18; - It received an update on the work being carried out around community preparedness and resilience, including the latest 'Flood Ready Flood Safe' feature from the Our North Tyneside residents magazine; and - It received an update on the revised planning guidance and technical standards for Sustainable Urban Drainage Systems (SuDS) and the North East Combined Authority (NECA) SuDS Regional Working Group. - 1.5.4 A copy of the draft minutes from this meeting is attached at Appendix 1.

-1.7 Decision options:
+1.6 Decision options: